Home » Blog

 Titanium VS Ceramic: Which Type of Hair Straightener Should I Choose?

-Titanium (metal) and Ceramic are the most common kinds of material that hair straighteners’ plates are made from.
+Titanium (metal) and Ceramic are the most common materials used for hair straightener plates.

-Both of them emit far-infrared heat, which dries hair from the inside out.
-They also generate negative ions to neutralize (or stabilize) dry hair.
+Both emit far-infrared heat, which dries hair from the inside out.
+They also generate negative ions to neutralize or stabilize dry hair.

-But there are a few differences between them (like heating mechanism), and that could be the factors you decide which one to buy, let’s find out.
+However, there are a few differences between them, such as the heating mechanism, which could influence your decision on which one to buy.
+Let’s find out.

 Ceramic Flat Iron

-The first form of this material found dated back more than 27000 years ago.
-By properties of the material,non-erosive, heat conducted, it is ideal for making plates of flat irons.
+The first form of this material dates back more than 27,000 years.
+Due to its properties—non-erosive and heat-conductive—it is ideal for making plates of flat irons.

 Pros: